 We recommend that you register with a doctor as soon as you arrive.

-Fairfield Park Health Centre provide the University Medical Service which runs a term-time surgery at the Newton Park campus.
+Fairfield Park Health Centre provides the University Medical Service which runs a term-time surgery at the Newton Park campus.
 You must be living in Bath to register with this surgery.

-You can register in person at Student Support in Sophia (Newton Park campus) or online on the Fairfield Park Health Centre Website.
+You can register in person at Student Wellbeing Services in Sophia (Newton Park campus) or online on the Fairfield Park Health Centre Website.

-- Studying less than 6 months: Unless you are travelling from a country with a special agreement with the UK (see Reciprocal Health Agreements below), you will not be entitled to free or reduced treatment from the NHS.
-You will only be able to access free emergency treatment but all other services will have to be paid for on a private patient basis.
+- If you're studying for less than six months: unless you're travelling from a country with a special agreement with the UK (see reciprocal health agreements, below), you won't be entitled to free or reduced treatment from the NHS; you'll only be able to access free emergency treatment.
+All other services will have to be paid for on a private patient basis.
 We advise that you apply for adequate private health insurance before departure to the UK.

-Please note - you will not be covered by the NHS until you have registered on your course; we recommend that you take private health insurance for the period covering your travel and stay in Bath prior to registration.
+Please note: you won't be covered by the NHS until you've registered on your course.
+We recommend that you take private health insurance for the period covering your travel and stay in Bath prior to registration.

 The UK has reciprocal health agreements with some countries which may entitle you to free or reduced treatment costs.
 Check with the health authorities in your home country before you travel.